Complex Scalar Field Reheating and Primordial Black Hole production: Abundance of Primordial Black Holes

-If accretion and mergers are ignored, PBHs smaller than $M \sim 10^{15}~\mathrm{g}$ would have evaporated by the present age of the Universe.
-The radiation emitted could alter well-known processes in past and current stages of the history of our Universe.
-In the following, we employ the associated bounds to the PBHs abundance to constrain the fast oscillations period.
+\Correx{If accretion and mergers are ignored, PBHs smaller than $M \sim 10^{15}~\mathrm{g}$ would have evaporated by the present age of the Universe (assuming that the formation time is not a significant fraction of the age of the Universe).
+Note however, from the masses in Figure \ref{Fig:Omegas}, that PBHs in our model have low masses and evaporate rather quickly.
+The radiation emitted could alter well-known processes in past stages of the history of our Universe.
+In the following, we use the bounds to the PBHs relics abundance to constrain the fast oscillations period.}

-\subsection{Constraints for Reheating}
+\subsection{Constraints for reheating}

 Although no confirmed observation of PBHs has been reported, the abundance of PBHs is severely constrained by observations (for compilations see e.g.~\citeb{Josan,Smoot,Carr_2010,carr2020constraints}).
-The limits to the abundance of PBHs with original mass $M \lesssim 10^{15}\, {\rm gr.}$ are derived from effects of the evaporation process, while limits on PBHs of larger mass pertain purely gravitational phenomena.
+The limits to the abundance of PBHs with original mass $M \lesssim 10^{15}\, \rm g$ are derived from effects of the evaporation process, while limits on PBHs of larger mass pertain purely gravitational phenomena.

-Since the size of the black hole scales linearly with its mass, Hawking radiation shrinks the BH size down to radii close to the Planck scale $\ell_{\rm Pl}$.
-It is then assumed that the evaporation process ceases, leaving behind a remnant of mass M$_{\rm Pl} = 2.17 \times 10^{-5}\, {\rm gr.}$ This is dubbed the \textit{Planck relic}.
+Since the size of the black hole scales linearly with its mass, Hawking radiation shrinks the BH size as mass is radiated, down to radii close to the Planck scale $\ell_{\rm Pl}$.
+Physics beyond the Planck scale is uncertain and it is plausible to assume that the evaporation process ceases at the Planck scale, leaving behind a remnant of mass M$_{\rm Pl} = 2.17 \times 10^{-5}$ grams.
+This is dubbed the \textit{Planck relic}.
 A population of Planck relics in turn could be abundant enough to constitute a cold dark matter candidate and as such their abundance is constrained by the present dark matter density.
-Here we argue that such relics could be left over from the PBH production during complex Scalar Field Reheating.
+Here we look at the possibility that relics could be left over from the PBH production during complex Scalar Field reheating.

+\Correx{The constraint for Planck relics dark matter appearing before Big Bang nucleosynthesis (BBN) applies to PBHs with initial mass $M < 5.7\times 10^9 $ grams (if they form at an age of the Universe significantly less than 1 sec.).
+On the other hand, the masses of PBHs studied here range from $\rm M_{\rm Pl}$ to $1~\mathrm{gram}$ as illustrated in Figure~\ref{Fig:Omegas}.
+Therefore, their evaporation does not spoil BBN processes and they are only bound in abundance to constitute all of the dark matter.}